expo/expo/docs/pages/guides/prebuild.md

 Other packages like [`react-native-ble-plx`](https://github.com/Polidea/react-native-ble-plx) do require additional setup and therefore require a Config Plugin to be used with `npx expo prebuild` (in this case there's an external plugin called [`@config-plugins/react-native-ble-plx`](https://github.com/expo/config-plugins/tree/main/packages/react-native-ble-plx)).

 Alternatively, we also have a repo for [out-of-tree Expo Config Plugins][config-plugins-repo] which provides plugins for popular packages that haven't adopted the system yet.
 Think of this like [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) for TypeScript.
-We prefer packages ship their own Expo Config Plugin to ensure versioning is always aligned, but if they haven't adopted the system yet, the community can easily get unblocked.
+We prefer packages ship their own Expo Config Plugin to ensure versioning is always aligned, but if they haven't adopted the system yet, the community can easily get unblocked using the packages listed in the repo.

 [config-plugins-repo]: https://github.com/expo/config-plugins
 [template]: https://github.com/expo/expo/tree/main/templates/expo-template-bare-minimum